wow-uh/wow-uh/content/authors/taher-chegini/_index.md

 My main research focus is large-scale urban hydrology modeling.
 I am passionate about and an advocate for open-source software and open science.
 I have developed several open-source Python libraries that are available on [Github](https://github.com/cheginit).

-I enjoy reading about philosophy of science, cosmology, and quantum physics.
+Furthermore, I enjoy reading about the philosophy of science, cosmology, and quantum physics.
 Science-fiction and fantasy are my favorite genre of books/movies/TV shows.
 Watching movies and cooking Pizza are my guilty pleasures!